wunderwuzzi23/blog/content/posts/2024/machine-learning-attack-series-keras-backdoor-model.md

   site: "@wunderwuzzi23"
   creator: "@wunderwuzzi23"
   title: "Machine Learning Attack Series: Backdooring Keras model files and how to detect it"
   description: "Adversaries leverage supply chain attacks to gain footholds.
 When it comes to machine learning we have to worry about deserialization attacks and how to detect them."
   image: "https://embracethered.com/blog/images/2024/ml-attack-series-keras.png"
 ---

 This post is part of a [series](/blog/posts/2020/machine-learning-attack-series-overview/) about machine learning and artificial intelligence.

-Adversaries often leverage supply chain attacks to gain a foothold.
-When it comes to machine learning **model deserialization issues** can lead to arbitrary code execution.
-We explored this with [Python Pickle files in the past](https://embracethered.com/blog/posts/2022/machine-learning-attack-series-injecting-code-pickle-files/).
+Adversaries often leverage supply chain attacks to gain footholds.
+In machine learning **model deserialization issues** are a significant threat, and detecting them is crucial, as they can lead to arbitrary code execution.
+We explored this attack with [Python Pickle files in the past](https://embracethered.com/blog/posts/2022/machine-learning-attack-series-injecting-code-pickle-files/).

 In this post we are covering backdooring the original Keras `Husky AI` model from the [Machine Learning Attack Series](https://embracethered.com/blog/posts/2020/machine-learning-attack-series-overview/), and afterwards we investigate tooling to detect the backdoor.